-This unit is password protected.
-Please e enter a user name and password.

-f the Username or Password is wrong, y

-he only way to confirm that the set work ked is to view the results

-no only may to commit and the set men

-UserName:
+f the Username or Password is wrong, you will not receive a failure notification.
+The only way to confirm that the set worked is to view the results. his unit is password protected.
+Please e enter a user name and password. he only way to confirm that the set worked is to view the results. f the Username or Password is wrong, yr ou will not receive a failure notification.
+IserName: he only way to confirm that the set work ked is to view the results.
+IserName:

 - 1. Enter a UserName of RTA.

 - 2. Enter a Password of RTA.

 - 3. Press OK.

-- 4. This will then update the IP address of the gateway and the SD card with what was set through IPSetup.exe.
+- 4. This will then update the IP address of the gateway and the SD Card with what was set through IPSetup.exe.